HSF/prmon/README.md

 ### Profiling

-To build prmon with profiling set one of the CMake variables `PROFILE_GPROF` or `PROFILE_GPERFTOOLS` to `ON`.
+To build prmon with profiling, set one of the CMake variables `PROFILE_GPROF` or `PROFILE_GPERFTOOLS` to `ON`.
 This enables GNU prof profiling or gperftools profiling, respectively.
 If your gperftools are in a non-standard place, pass a hint